Get the Girl: Synopsis

-Andy Bernard (Ed Helms) drives all the way to Florida, without telling anyone, to try and win back Erin Hannon (Ellie Kemper), where she has been living with the elderly Irene (Georgia Engel) and her middle-aged grandson, Glenn (Brad Morris), as a live-in maid.
+Andy Bernard drives all the way to Florida, without telling anyone, to try and win back Erin Hannon, where she has been living with the elderly Irene and her middle-aged grandson, Glenn, as a live-in maid.
 He surprises Erin by popping out of a delivery box and singing "Signed, Sealed, Delivered I'm Yours", but she is not particularly excited to see him, and states she does not want to go back to Scranton with him.
 The situation is further complicated when Andy reveals to Erin that he has not yet broken up with his current girlfriend, Jessica.
 Andy tells Erin he loves her, but she rejects him; Andy subsequently leaves, his feelings crushed.
 Irene, who had been treating Andy with disdain over the way Erin spoke of him, sees that he is a truly nice person and encourages Erin to go back with him.
 She runs up to him as he is leaving in his car and they share a kiss before heading back to Scranton.

-Nellie Bertram (Catherine Tate) shows up in Scranton after Robert California (James Spader) allows her to have a job there after the failure of the Sabre store.
+Nellie Bertram shows up in Scranton after Robert California allows her to have a job there after the failure of the Sabre store.
 When she is invited to take an open desk, she takes Andy's manager desk, as he is absent.
-Jim Halpert (John Krasinski) says she cannot take Andy's job, but Robert is interested in her spontaneous behavior.
+Jim Halpert says she cannot take Andy's job, but Robert is interested in her spontaneous behavior.
 As acting manager, Nellie decides to give everyone performance reviews.
-Both Jim and Dwight Schrute (Rainn Wilson) refuse to let her proceed, as she is unfamiliar with the other employees.
+Both Jim and Dwight Schrute refuse to let her proceed, as she is unfamiliar with the other employees.
 To counter this, Nellie offers Dwight a raise on the spot, and eventually, he and the other employees relent with the promise of raises and other perks, except for Jim.
 When it is Jim's turn, Jim still refuses.
 In the end, everyone in the office, except for Jim, applauds her.
 Nellie promptly begins rearranging the office.